bronzehedwick/chrisdeluca/content/article/security-vs-privacy-on-the-internet.md

 These articles also will get into why security and privacy are important, although hopefully this is already self-evident.
-In addition, they will cover in more detail the types of attacks, schemes and dangers that effect the common person-on-the-street, especially as the Trump administration takes power.
+In addition, they will cover in more detail the types of attacks, schemes and dangers that effect the common person, especially as the Trump administration ramps up.

-I will update this article with the new links as they are published, so if you're reading this article in the future, you can click them now!
+I will update this article with the new links as they are published, so if you're reading this in the future, you can click them now!
 Otherwise, just chill.

 ## I have a question!

 Great!
 I'm happy to answer any questions you might have.
-I don't host comments on this site, but please feel free to reach out on any of my social networks listed via the icons below, or on my about page.
+I don't host comments on this site, but please feel free to reach out on any of my social networks listed via the icons below, or on my [about page]({{< relref "page/about.md" >}}).